-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the separate financial statements of the current period.
-They are the most significant assessed risks of material misstatements, including those due to fraud.
-Key audit matters were addressed in the context of our audit of the separate financial statements as a whole, and in forming our opinion thereon we have summarised our response to those risks.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+They are the most significant assessed risks of material misstatements, including those due to fraud, described below and we performed appropriate audit procedures to address these matters.
+Key audit matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon we have summarised our response to those risks.
 We do not provide a separate opinion on these matters.
 We have determined the following key audit matters:

-Impairment of loans and advances to customers
+Impairment allowances on loans and other receivables to customers

-The carrying amount of loans and advances to customers amounted to PLN 191,575 million as at 31 December 2018.
-Impairment losses amounted to PLN (1,286) million in 2018 (Notes 14, 27 and 28 of the separate financial statements).
+The carrying amount of loans and other receivables to customers amounted to PLN 102,907.4 million as at 31 December 2018.
+The result on impairment losses amounted to PLN (500.9) million for 2018 (Notes V.9 and V.20 of the consolidated financial statements).